mtp1032/WoWThreads/README.md

 local SIG_TERMINATE    = thread.SIG_TERMINATE
 local SIG_NONE_PENDING = thread.SIG_NONE_PENDING
 ```
+##### USAGE
+The WoWThreads package has passed its regression tests on _classic_, _classic_era_, _retail_ expansions.

+When you begin incorporating WoWThreads into your addon, I recommend (emphatically) that you enable error logging and thread congestion date.
+To do this, click on the addon's threads minimap icon to bring up the options menu which offers two options:

+- Check to enable error logging
+- Check to collect system overhead data.

+##### KNOWN BUGS
+None Yet!

+##### TODO
+- Localize debugging log strings.
+- Continue to update the documentation - both the README.md (this doc) and the Programmer's guide (WoWThreads-Complete.md
+in the Docs directory).

+##### LOCALIZATION
+Localization entries have been generated for 12 languages recommended by Blizzard.
+However, the translations were done using an AI Chatbot (ChatGPT Code Pilot), so I'm sure they could be improved.
+I would invite people to review and correct the translations.

 ##### SUPPORT
 For more information and examples, a guide can be found in the WoWThreads' Docs directory (WoWThreads-complete.md).